 How To Overwinter Pepper Plants

 Contrary to popular belief, you can grow peppers indoors.
-If you want to try this method, then plan to bring your plant indoors before it starts to get cold in the fall so it doesn’t start going dormant.
+If you want to try this method, then bring it inside before cold weather hits in the fall so it doesn’t start going dormant.

-If your plant is too large to bring indoors, you can prune it to a smaller size.
-Keep in mind that since the plant is used to growing outside, it will go into shock when you bring it indoors.
+If your plant is too large to bring in, you can prune it to a smaller size.
+Keep in mind that since it’s is used to being outside, it will go into shock when you move it indoors.

 Storing Dormant Pepper Plants

-Some people find it much easier to allow the plants to go dormant rather than growing peppers in winter.
+Some people find it much easier to allow the plants to go dormant in winter.
 To encourage your pepper plant to go dormant, leave it outside as long as you can in the fall.

-Be sure to protect the plant from frost or move it to a protected area.
+Be sure to protect it from frost, or move it to a sheltered area.
 Allowing the plant to be exposed to cool temperatures will trigger dormancy.

-I also recommend pruning off all the immature peppers, as well as the flowers and flower buds, and stop watering the plant.
+I also recommend pruning off all the immature peppers, as well as the flowers and buds, and stop watering.
 It may start dropping some leaves during this time, which is a good sign that it’s going into dormancy.

-Once it’s too cold to leave them outside, you can move your plants inside to a cool, dark location.
-Eventually they will drop most if not all of their leaves.
+Once it’s too cold to leave them outside, you can move them inside to a cool, dark location.
+Eventually they will drop most, if not all of their leaves.

 Never overwater a dormant pepper plant either.
 Learn how to bring plants back out of dormancy in the spring without killing them.

-Rather than bringing the whole plant inside for winter or digging it out of your garden, you can take cuttings instead.
-Be sure to take cuttings before it gets cold, otherwise they may not root.
+Rather than moving the whole plant inside, or digging it out of your garden, you can take cuttings instead.
+Be sure to take them before it gets cold, otherwise they may not root.

 After they’re potted up, you can follow the same tips in this article for overwintering peppers as houseplants.